davidgraeff/aspect-oriented-ipstack/README.md

 But we realize that on some very restricted systems multitasking support costs valuable space or uses limited ressources like timers.
 We therefore provide the __"BUILD_ONLY_ONE_TASK"__ cmake option.
 What it does is:
-* Adding an ipstack_periodic() method that has to be called periodically from your main loop.
+* Adding an _IP::periodic()_ method that has to be called periodically from your main loop.
-* You need to check reachability before sending with IP::is_reachable(addr) because we no longer blocking the "application-task" while resolving link layer (e.g. ethernet) addresses.
+* You need to check reachability before sending with _IP::is_reachable(addr)_ because we no longer blocking the "application-task" while resolving link layer (e.g. ethernet) addresses.

 Example: Look at integration/linux_userspace_without_aspects_multitask